KenKundert/emborg/doc/api.rst

             print(borg.stdout.rstrip())

 *Emborg* takes the config name as an argument, if not given the default config is used.
+You can also pass list of *Emborg* options and the path to the configurations directory.

-It provides the following useful methods and attributes:
+*Emborg* provides the following useful methods and attributes:

 **configs**